umarhasyimas/Pot-O_Media-VA-Extract/README.md

 6. **Reliable and Fast**:
    - Built using powerful libraries such as FFmpeg, ensuring reliable and fast performance.
    - Optimized for speed and accuracy, reducing the time needed for extraction tasks.

+#### Purpose

+This software created for helping any anime fansub team for extract media and processed later.

 #### Technical Details for Build Version